jwdevos/openbsd_firewall_ansible/README.md

 **What's happening?**
 OpenBSD doesn't have Python by default.
 The bootstrap playbook makes sure that package managent is configured on the host and that Python is available, installing it if necessary.
 The setup playbook actually calls an ansible role taking care of lots of things.
+It takes the content of the host_vars and makes sure following things get done:
+1. Set the system hostname to the correct value if necessary
+2. Make sure interface configuration files are set to the correct state
+3. Configure the rc.conf.local file for dhcpd and virtual tools if necessary
+4. Restart netwoking if relevant configuration was changed
+5. Configure dhcpd and make sure the service is started
+6. Configure time
+7. Configure IP forwarding
+8. Configure the pf firewall, testing the configuration file and reloading the firewall if relevant configuration was changed

+Most of the it

 **Some notes**
 * Additional firewall rules have to be added in the template file at this moment.
 The intention is to look into generating the rules, taking the content from host_vars